EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 To illustrate this, I ran the intended command locally on the target server as the “nagios” user.
 Theoretically, this will emulate the NRPE call as if it was executed from Icinga’s server remotely.
 The file `check_lucene_indexing_deprecated` is a file which was meant to demonstrate the NRPE execution failure.
 Whereas `check_lucene_indexing` is the file which is expected to be able to run the NRPE plugin successfully.
 Both `check_lucene_indexing_deprecated` and `check_lucene_indexing` paths were already declared in /etc/sudoers file on the target machine

-To show the differences, I ran two different scripts from the Icinga’s head server.
+To show the differences, I ran two different scripts from Icinga’s head server.

 The script execution from the target machine locally  (first execution as the "nagios" user, the latter as the "root" user):